Choosing a Green Energy Plan Is an Accessible Way to Lower Your Household’s Environmental Footprint Without Installing Expensive Rooftop Solar Panels

 What to Verify Before You Enroll

-Before signing a new contract, comparing your options goes beyond just looking at the advertised rate.
+Before signing a new contract, comparing your options goes beyond just looking at the heavily advertised rate.
 Keep this checklist handy to evaluate different plans effectively:

-- Check if you live in a deregulated energy market where you have the freedom to choose your supplier.
+- Check if you live in a deregulated energy market where you have the freedom to choose your retail supplier.

 - Start comparing local energy providers in deregulated markets by closely reading their Electricity Facts Labels (EFL).